mburr-salesforce/lwr-recipes/packages/module-provider/README.md

 ## Introduction

 A large part of what LWR offers is resolving and serving modules for LWR Applications.
+LWR can serve both [ECMAScript (ES)](https://nodejs.org/api/esm.html) modules and [LWC](https://lwc.dev/guide/introduction) modules.
 LWR comes with several module providers out of the box, and a developer can also create their own _custom_ module providers.

-This documentation walks through the creation of two different types of module providers: [ECMAScript (ES)](https://nodejs.org/api/esm.html) modules and [LWC](https://lwc.dev/guide/introduction) modules.
+This documentation walks through the creation of two different types of module providers: [ES](#moduleprovider-class) and [LWC](#lwc-module-providers).

 For detailed design information, read the LWR Module Registry RFC and spec [here](https://rfcs.lwc.dev/rfcs/lws/0000-registry-v2#module-providers).